EnMasseProject/enmasse/getting-started/local-development.md

 You can use the client with the 'myqueue' and 'multicast' addresses as well.
 Making the clients work with topics is left as an exercies to the reader.

+#### MQTT

+For sending and receiving messages, the `mosquitto` clients are the simpler way to go.

+In order to subscribe to a topic (i.e. `mytopic` from the previous addresses configuration), the `mosquitto_sub` can be used in the following way :

+    mosquitto_sub -h $(oc get service -o jsonpath='{.spec.clusterIP}' mqtt-frontend) -t mytopic -q 1

+Then the subscriber is waiting for messages published on that topic.
+To start the publisher, the `mosquitto_pub` can be used in the following way :

+    mosquitto_pub -h $(oc get service -o jsonpath='{.spec.clusterIP}' mqtt-frontend) -t mytopic -q 1 -m "Hello EnMasse"

+The the publisher publishes the message and disconnects from EnMasse.
+The message is received by the previous connected subscriber.

 ### Flavor config